Direct images of pluricanonical bundles and Frobenius stable canonical rings of fibers: Abstract

 \section{Abstract}

-In this paper, we study direct images of pluricanonical bundles in positive characteristic, assuming that generic fibers have finitely generated canonical rings and sufficiently large Frobenius stable canonical rings.
-We treat a Fujita-type conjecture due to Popa and Schnell, and prove it under some additional hypotheses.
-As its application, we show the subadditivity of Kodaira dimensions in some new cases.
-We also prove an analog of Fujino's result concerning his Fujita-type conjecture.
+In this paper, we study an algebraic fiber space in positive characteristic whose generic fiber $F$ has finitely generated canonical ring and sufficiently large Frobenius stable canonical ring.
+An example of such a case is when $F$ is $F$-pure and its dualizing sheaf is invertible and ample.
+We treat a Fujita-type conjecture due to Popa and Schnell concerning direct images of pluricanonical bundles, and prove it under some additional hypotheses.
+As an application, we show the subadditivity of Kodaira dimensions in some new cases.
+We also prove an analog of Fujino's result regarding his Fujita-type conjecture.